What is Anorexia?

 Signs and Symptoms of Anorexia Nervosa

 You cannot tell if someone is struggling with anorexia just by looking at them; individuals do not need to be underweight or emaciated to have the disorder.
+If you believe a loved one may need anorexia treatment, consultation and a diagnosis still need to follow.
 Symptoms of anorexia nervosa vary on the length and severity of the disorder, and may include the following:

 - Weight loss (significant or sudden)